 Please contact us if you need our hands to assist you to develop and establish your FCS framework.
 We will assist you with

-- Conducting a document review and gap assessment against the requirements of OFSC Accreditation Scheme
+- Conducting a document review and gap assessment against the requirements of the OFSC Accreditation Scheme

 - Providing supervision, consultation and guidance for implementation of systems

-- Conducting internal audit and assisting with corrective actions
+- Conducting internal audits and assisting with corrective actions

 - Assisting with completion of OFSC scheme application